Lemon Rosemary Sourdough Bread

 Step 3

-Add the starter and inclusions: Add the sourdough starter, salt, dried rosemary and lemon peel to the autolysed dough.
+Add the starter and inclusions: Add the sourdough starter, salt, dried rosemary and lemon zest to the autolysed dough.
 Fold the dough over the sourdough starter and the inclusions until fully incorporated.
 Cover the bowl with plastic wrap and set in a warm place for 30 minutes.

 Strengthen the dough: Perform a coil fold by picking the center of the dough with your fingertips.
 Lift the dough until the ends release from the bowl.
 Turn the bowl 90 degrees and perform another coil fold.
 Transfer the dough to a clean, lightly-oiled bowl, cover with plastic wrap and set in a warm place for 30 minutes.